microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Background

 The FHIR specification defines a RESTful API framework for interacting with Resources in a FHIR server database.
 For remote clients, the FHIR standard offers a RESTful syntax and a rich set of search parameters for querying Resources.
-In this challenge, we will get practice using the FHIR search API to query for Resources in the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview).
+In this challenge, we will get practice using the FHIR search API to query Resources in the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview).

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
 Queries like this are focused on retrieving Resource instances based on some filter criteria (in this example, `Encounter` instances filtered by their reference to a type of `Condition`).